 - Similarly, almost half of CRM users have said customer satisfaction was significantly impacted by their CRM (source).

-Unfortunately, when companies decide to pour resources into sales and marketing software, they’re often sold on outcomes, rather than the path to enabling capabilities.
+Unfortunately, when companies decide to pour resources into sales and marketing software, they base purchase decisions on outcomes, rather than enabling capabilities.
 Although inconsistent data isn’t the sole cause, it’s worth noting 85% of B2B marketers using marketing automation platforms feel they are not realizing the software’s full potential (source).

 1. Real-time personalization:

 Successful data-driven marketers cite “personalizing the customer experience” as the most important objective within their strategy (source).
 Marketing automation helps to realize this goal through capabilities that trigger nurture campaigns based on a lead’s behavior and demographic and firmographic details.

 Going back to our scenario, let’s pretend that, because of regulations, your content strategy and messaging drastically differs while engaging prospects at commercial credit unions vs. investment banks.
 The only problem is, when leads fill out forms, they use a variety of abbreviations to refer to their industry.
 For example, one person could write CU and another could write Credit Union.
 We know they mean the same thing, but a marketing automation platform cannot intuitively connect this commonality unless specifically told to.

 Studies show companies using lead scoring had a 77% boost in lead generation ROI over those not using scoring (source).
 Again, marketing automation and CRM help facilitate this process, but only if they have usable data points to score and route leads.

 Let’s check back in with the fictional marketing team to see how this plays out.
 Because the head of account management is the decision-maker, you score and route them differently than an account manager.
 Inconsistent inputs can erroneously score and route leads to the wrong reps.
 Not only will sales become frustrated, they won’t be able to effectively prioritize lead follow up.